spcnvdr/redact/README.md

 **To Do**

+- [ ] Add a backup option to back up the original log files
 - [ ] Add an option to allow logs to be wiped by tty
 - [ ] Support UNIX operating systems (BSD, ...) in addition to Linux

 **Contributing**

 Pull requests, new feature suggestions, and bug reports/issues are welcome.